Thread ID Made Easy

 Six Most Common Types of Threads

-When it comes to different thread types, most people who work in the fluid-power industry will recognize American pipe threads (NPT/NPTF) as well as SAE or Unified threads (UN/UNF).
-However, threads and connections are divided into six main types:
+People in the fluid-power industry recognize American pipe threads (NPT/NPTF) and SAE or Unified threads (UN/UNF).
+However, connections can be categorized into six core types:

-A pitch gauge is a tool used to measure the distance between the crests of threads.
-For NPT, UN/UNF, BSPP, and BSPP we measure the number of threads per inch.
-If you have the metric threads, the pitch gauge identifies the distance between each individual crest in millimeters.
+A pitch gauge measures the distance between thread crests.
+For NPT, UN/UNF, BSPP, and BSPT, we measure the number of threads per inch.
+In metric threads, the gauge identifies the individual crest distance in millimeters.

 Parallel threads include: